satansdeer/satansdeer.github.com/content/legacy-posts/forms-in-react/index.md

 }
 ```

 This is quick and dirty way of handling forms.
-It is mostly useful for simple forms or when you are _just learning React_.
+It is for simple forms or when you are _learning _.

 ## Controlled Forms